-“Things you need to know that Microsoft won’t tell you: saving money, installing, configuring and using Office 2016 for Windows”
+“What Microsoft won’t tell you: saving money, installing, configuring and using Office 2016 for Windows/Office 365”

 Office 2016: the real startup guide is the lead title in our popular series of comprehensive guides to buying, installing, configuring and using Office.

 Get ‘up to speed’ with the new and changed features in the last few versions of Office plus the extras added afterwards (for Office 365 subscribers).